Object–relational database

 An object–relational database (ORD), or object–relational database management system (ORDBMS), is a database management system (DBMS) similar to a relational database, but with an object-oriented database model: objects, classes and inheritance are directly supported in database schemas and in the query language.
-In addition, just as with pure relational systems, it supports extension of the data model with custom data types and methods.
+Also, as with pure relational systems, it supports extension of the data model with custom data types and methods.

 An object–relational database can be said to provide a middle ground between relational databases and object-oriented databases.
-In object–relational databases, the approach is essentially that of relational databases: the data resides in the database and is manipulated collectively with queries in a query language; at the other extreme are OODBMSes in which the database is essentially a persistent object store for software written in an object-oriented programming language, with a programming API for storing and retrieving objects, and little or no specific support for querying.
+In object–relational databases, the approach is essentially that of relational databases: the data resides in the database and is manipulated collectively with queries in a query language; at the other extreme are OODBMSes in which the database is essentially a persistent object store for software written in an object-oriented programming language, with an application programming interface API for storing and retrieving objects, and little or no specific support for querying.

 Overview

 The basic need of object–relational database arises from the fact that both Relational and Object database have their individual advantages and drawbacks.
 The isomorphism of the relational database system with a mathematical relation allows it to exploit many useful techniques and theorems from set theory.
 But these types of databases are not optimal for certain kinds of applications.
 An object oriented database model allows containers like sets and lists, arbitrary user-defined datatypes as well as nested objects.
 This brings commonality between the application type systems and database type systems which removes any issue of impedance mismatch.
 But object databases, unlike relational do not provide any mathematical base for their deep analysis.

-The basic goal for the object–relational database is to bridge the gap between relational databases and the object-oriented modeling techniques used in programming languages such as Java, C++, Visual Basic .NET or C#.
+The basic goal for the object–relational database is to bridge the gap between relational databases and the object-oriented modeling techniques used in programming languages such as Java, C++, Visual Basic (.NET) or C#.
 However, a more popular alternative for achieving such a bridge is to use a standard relational database systems with some form of object–relational mapping (ORM) software.
 Whereas traditional RDBMS or SQL-DBMS products focused on the efficient management of data drawn from a limited set of data-types (defined by the relevant language standards), an object–relational DBMS allows software developers to integrate their own types and the methods that apply to them into the DBMS.